-The applicant owns the property; therefore, no acquisition is required.
+The Project includes ground disturbance and minimal vegetation clearance.
+Additionally, the applicant owns the property; therefore, no acquisition is required.

 Statement of Purpose and Need for the Proposal [40 CFR 1508.9(b)]:

 In September of 2017, Hurricanes Irma and María produced sustained winds and intense rainfall that decimated agricultural production across the island of Puerto Rico.
 These hurricanes caused the loss of eighty percent of crop value island wide, exacerbating challenges to food security and agricultural business development.
 The Puerto Rico Department of Agriculture (PRDA) estimated seven hundred and eighty million dollars (\$780 million) worth of damages from the hurricanes to the agricultural sector of the economy.